 Sydney in Cape Breton Region, Nova Scotia — The Atlantic Provinces

 Location.
-46° 8.594′ N, 60° 11.977′ W. Marker is in Sydney, Nova Scotia, in Cape Breton Region.
-Marker is at the intersection of Esplanade and Amelia Street, on the left when traveling north on Esplanade.
-Marker is mounted on a rock pyramid near the sidewalk.
+46° 9.703′ N, 60° 11.214′ W. Marker is in Sydney, Nova Scotia, in Cape Breton Region.
+Marker is on Victoria Road (Route 28) south of Church Street, on the right when traveling north.
+Marker is located a small plaza across Victoria Road from the Harbourside Elementary School, directly in front of the Whitney Pier "Melting Pot" monument.
 Touch for map.
-Marker is in this post office area: Sydney NS B1P 6C1, Canada.
+Marker is at or near this postal address: 1092 Victoria Road, Sydney NS B1N 1L1, Canada.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 3 kilometers of this marker, measured as the crow flies.
 Cossit House (approx. 2.2 kilometers away); Sir Peter D. Macdonald (approx. 2.3 kilometers away); St. George's Church (approx. 2.3 kilometers away); "Northern Friends" (approx. 2.3 kilometers away); Sir John George BourinotJoseph Frederick Wallet DesBarres (approx. 2.3 kilometers away); Royal Bank Lion (approx. 2.3 kilometers away); J.F.W.
 DesBarres (approx. 2.5 kilometers away).
 Touch for a list and map of all markers in Sydney.